Being a mom is dirty business.

 - Combine all ingredients in a bottle.
 Shake and use on either a sponge or washcloth.
 So easy!

 - This body wash has a very short lifespan since it lacks preservatives, so it's best to keep this body wash in the fridge and just pull out a little as needed.
 I use this within 2 weeks and freeze the extra, if needed.
 If you don't think you'll use this body wash quickly, reduce the recipe by half or make this recipe (which doesn't require the extra handling precautions).
+The glycerin may be left out if you don't have any on hand.
+As an alternative, you can use a nourishing oil, like jojoba, almond, or olive oil.

 *This recipe needs to be used quickly due to the coconut milk.
 If you’re looking for a body wash that can be stored at room temperature with a longer shelf-life, I recommend replacing the coconut milk with boiled and cooled or distilled water.
 The recipe alternative linked to above is a great example of how to use water instead of coconut milk.